Britain to miss triple-dip even with no more QE - Reuters poll

 The economy will expand a mere 0.2 percent in the current quarter, having contracted 0.3 percent in the final months of 2012, but thus missing a third recession, according to the poll of 55 economists taken in the past week.

-The Banl marginally cut its own growth forecasts on Wednesday, but it said it stood ready to add to its quantitative easing programme if warranted.
+The BoE marginally cut its own growth forecasts on Wednesday, but it said it stood ready to add to its quantitative easing programme if warranted.

 The survey showed a median 35 percent chance of another recession in the next 12 months, similar to a poll taken last month, with none of the economists polled predicting a contraction in the current quarter and only six forecasting stagnation.